Juvenile Defense Lawyer Saline County, MO

 Juvenile Detention

-Expungement
+Record Expungement

 What Are the Different Types of Juvenile Crimes in Saline County and Throughout Missouri?

-• Truancy: Under Revised Statutes of Missouri § 167.031, also known as the Compulsory Attendance Law, parents are obligated to make sure their child is enrolled in and regularly attends school.
-Homeschooling is an option, but parents must prove the child is getting 1000 hours of instruction.
+- Truancy: Under Revised Statutes of Missouri § 167.031, also known as the Compulsory Attendance Law, parents are obligated to make sure their child is enrolled in and regularly attends school.
+While homeschooling is an alternative, parents must demonstrate that the child receives 1000 hours of instruction.

-• Curfew Violations: This involves being in public during hours when a minor is required to be at home.
-These hours can vary by jurisdiction, so it is crucial to have an experienced juvenile defense lawyer on your side.
+- Curfew Violations: Being in public during hours when a minor is required to be at home.
+These vary by jurisdiction, so it is crucial to have an experienced juvenile defense lawyer on your side.

-• Shoplifting and Theft/Burglary: Fortunately, the Missouri courts don’t feel children have the same decision-making abilities as adults.
-Property crimes, like shoplifting and theft, are handled by the Juvenile Division, which tends to course-correct juveniles who steal by releasing them to their parents or possibly in more serious cases ordering restitution, probation, a diversionary program, counseling, or even detention or home confinement.
+- Shoplifting and Theft/Burglary: Thankfully, the Missouri courts don’t feel children have the same decision-making abilities as adults.
+Property crimes, like shoplifting and theft, are handled by the Juvenile Division.
+The approach is geared toward correcting juvenile behavior, frequently involving release to parents, restitution, probation, diversionary programs, counseling, or in more severe cases, detention or home confinement.

-• Vandalism: Cases of juvenile vandalism are also heard by the Juvenile Division.
-This charge must be proven to have been purposeful and, like shoplifting, there are a variety of penalties, including restitution and fines, probation, or even detention in severe cases.
+- Vandalism: Cases of juvenile vandalism are also heard by the Juvenile Division.
+To be charged, vandalism must be proven to be purposeful.
+Penalties range from restitution and fines to probation or, in severe cases, detention.

-• Trespassing: Juvenile trespassing is commonally driven by different intentions than adult trespassing.
-Fortunately, the courts apply different penalties for juveniles – including probation, diversion programs, fines, or, in the most serious cases, detention.
+- Trespassing: Juvenile trespassing is commonally driven by different intentions than adult trespassing.
+Consequently, and fortunately for you, the courts apply different penalties for juveniles – including probation, diversion programs, fines, or, in the most severe cases, detention.

-• Traffic Violations: Juvenile traffic violations have a unique aspect – the age at which a juvenile is considered an adult for driving purposes is 15 ½.
+- Traffic Violations: Juvenile traffic violations have a unique aspect – the age at which a juvenile is considered an adult for driving purposes is 15 ½.
 The Juvenile Division can’t handle cases beyond that age.
 Yet, if a traffic violation is severe enough to warrant jail time, such as a juvenile DWI charge, the traffic court judge may request the juvenile court to supersede.

-• Simple Assault: Recent legislative changes mean that a juvenile may now face charges of simple assault for injuring another person or for seriously threatening to harm another person.
-Classified as assault in the fourth degree according to RSMo. § 565.056, this offense is categorized as a misdemeanor, potentially leading to consequences like jail time, community service, restitution, probation, counseling, or fines.
+- Assault: Due to recent law changes, a juvenile may now be charged with simple assault for injuring another person or for seriously threatening to harm another person.
+Referred to as assault in the fourth degree according to RSMo. § 565.056, this offense is categorized as a misdemeanor, potentially leading to consequences like jail time, community service, restitution, probation, counseling, or a fine.

-Our experienced legal team makes sure that the citizens of Saline County, MO receive the best possible legal presentation in any situation.
+Our skilled legal team makes sure that the citizens of Saline County, MO receive the best possible legal presentation in any situation.
 In addition to juvenile defense in Saline County, MO, our lawyers are experienced in several forms of law, including:

 Who Decides if a Juvenile Can Be Tried as an Adult in Saline County, MO?